UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 This sample generates LLVM IR equivalent to what Clang will generate for a sample C file.
-While it doesn't parse the C File it does show all the steps and techniques for using Llvm.NET to generate the LLVM IR with debug information adn ultimately the target machine code.
+While it doesn't parse the C File it does show all the steps and techniques for using Llvm.NET to generate the LLVM IR with debug information and ultimately the target machine code.

 ## Example C Code
 The CodeGenWithDebugInfo sample will generate LLVM IR and machine code for the following sample "C" code.
 (This